take0a/dbt-fusion/README.md

 ...
 ```

 Cargo is Rust's build system and package manager.
 If you're familiar with Python, pip would be a sufficient comparison.
-We'll use cargo to run commands to build the local `dbt-sa-cli` binary and run helper scripts via `cargo xtask`.
+We'll use cargo to run command to build the local `dbt-sa-cli` binary and run helper scripts via `cargo xtask`.
 More on that later.

-To build the binary locally, `cd` to this repo's directory and run:
+To build the binary locally, `cd` to the this repo's directory and run:

 ```shell
 cargo build